gitbra/pwic/README.md

-# PWIC - Python Wiki Information Center
+# Pwic.wiki server powered by Python and SQLite

 ## Presentation

-**Pwic** is a wiki server to support your personal and professional documentation.
-Its paradigm is to put the documentation at the center of your methodology through comprehensive features and 5 basic roles (reader, editor, validator, manager and administrator).
-The users are focused on writing the documentation, not on changing the styles.
-The managers supervise the progress.
-At the end, the technical team can reject any uncomplient document.
+**Pwic.wiki** (pronounce /puik/) is a lightweight wiki server to support the documentation of your projects through comprehensive features and 5 basic roles.
+Its purpose is to serve as a common repository where the documentation can be easily located, accessed, edited, compared, validated, shared, exported and eventually analyzed by your own scripts.

+*Pwic.wiki* is an advanced concept that attempts to fix frequent caveats that you can face when you participate to an IT project.
+If you ever wasted your time on managing your files, templates, styles and validations, you are probably searching for a fresh solution to support your process!

+The [official homepage](https://pwic.wiki) is running the latest version.

 ## Some supported features